 When your standard manufacturer warranty from Volkswagen expires, you will be left with no protection in the event of unexpected breakdown or vehicle failure.
-This is where Warranty Direct can help with sensible and flexible coverage options for you.
-We know that repairs can be expensive and we want to do everything we can to ease the burden on both your mind and your wallet.
+This is where Warranty Direct can help with sensible and flexible warranty coverage options.

 All of our policies are designed with the customer in mind.
 That’s why they’re flexible, inclusive and comprehensive.
 An extended warranty taken out with Warranty Direct can afford you freedom that a warranty offered by Volkswagen might not be able to.